MicrosoftDocs/appcenter-docs/docs/test-cloud/troubleshooting/cli-exit-codes.md

 # CLI exit codes

 ## Exit codes

-The App Center CLI tool returns an exit code which reflects whether App Center Test received the necessary information and if it encountered an error.
+The App Center CLI tool returns an exit code that reflects whether App Center Test received the necessary information, or if it encountered an error.
 In the table below, we list the exit codes with the corresponding explanation.

 | Exit code | Explanation |
 | --------- | ----------- |